 In our day to day life, we make plans and schedule our activities, for which we often use of the words on time and in time.
 These are often used interchangeably, but they are not one and the same thing, in the sense that ‘on time‘ is used to mean at the specific time, while ‘in time‘ means early enough.
 Let’s take a look at these examples to understand them better:

 - Why are you never on time?
-If you’ve reached here in time, then we had not missed the beginning of the movie.
+If you’d reached here in time, then we would not have missed the beginning of the movie.

 - She likes to get up in time, to do all the routine activities and reach the office on time.